 Bat boxes are now available from many outlets, and in a range of shapes and sizes, so some knowledge of what bat species are in your local area and their preferences will help you choose the best possible box.
-Some species such as horseshoe bats and grey long-eared bats do not use bat boxes.
+For example, some species such as horseshoe bats and grey long-eared bats do not use bat boxes.

 Microclimate within a new roost is a very important factor in terms of increasing the chance of successful uptake by bats.
-In general, they prefer warm spaces in the summer for rearing young and cooler spaces in the winter for hibernation.
+In general, they prefer warm, dry spaces in the summer for rearing young and cooler damper spaces in the winter for hibernation.
 The box should be draught proof and made from a thermally stable material such as untreated wood, ecostyrocrete, woodcrete, brick or stone.
-If possible, it's better to provide several internal chambers so that the bats can move around.
+If possible, it's better to provide several internal chambers so that the bats can move to where the conditions suit them best.